OSGeo/PROJ/docs/source/apps/cs2cs.rst

     line to be passed through without processing.
 This option applicable to ASCII input only. (# is the default value).

+.. option:: -d<n>

+    Specify the number of decimals in the output.
+Applies to both angles and distances.

 .. option:: -e <string>

     Where *string* is an arbitrary string to be output if an error is detected during